wsiff/project6120/README.md

 ## For larger datasets
 Use the `dataset_splitter.py` to get manageable chunks to run attacks.

-The malicious payloads were sourced from the WAF Payload Collection GitHub page that was assembled by mgm security.
-This repository serves as a valuable resource, providing payloads specifically created for testing Web Application Firewall rules.

 The dataset is available [here](https://github.com/openappsec/mgm-web-attack-payloads)

 ## Running the Tests